terensu-desu/buddies/README.md

+## Notes for the overall project
+Goal to have the demo version of the site finished by 11/28 Launch on site on domain by 12/1!

+Start running the website by December 1st
+  - Log in and register.
+OAuth2.
+  - Category on the side of carousel.
+  - Restructuring pages.
+  - Search bar.
+Change banner.
+Shorten banner.
+  - Move special links above carousels which lead to browse page.
+  - Browse page, have filter buttons (include gender option)
+  - Demo version of an event, the sign up process, etc.
+  - Domain provider (1 domain name or 3).
+I think a .com would be a good start to save money.
+  - Set up language filter to use local browser storage to save language preference.
+  - Security
+    - How to get ID verification.
+Do some research.
+Airbnb does by Facebook profile, phone number, email address, or government ID.
+    - Verisign or paypal for payments.
+Webmoney is a familiar Japanese middle man.

+Wants 100 customers by the end of the year.
+  - Reach out to friends and people about hopping on and trying out the service.
+  - Reach out to social media and blogs.
+  - QR code creation with a link to site.

+## Creat React App stuff below

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>